5aradise/SelfAssessment/Skills/Programming.md

   - Spaghetti
   - Silver bullet
   - Not invented here
-  - Dead code
+  - Dead code: 🖐️ used
-  - Unreachable code
+  - Unreachable code: 🖐️ used
-  - Duplicate code
+  - Duplicate code: 🖐️ used
   - Premature optimization
   - Micro-optimization
-  - Nested loops
+  - Nested loops: 🖐️ used
   - Long method/function/procedure
   - Long inheritance
-  - Large class/file
+  - Large class/file: 🖐️ used
   - Too many parameters
   - Pass-through parameters
   - Accumulate and fire
-  - Use switch/case
+  - Use switch/case: 🖐️ used
   - Temporary field
   - Handle object as instances and hashes at the same time
   - Use fields instead of arguments